ARRIVING INTERNATIONAL STUDENTS - NEXT STEPS

 - All materials must in your native language must be accompanied by an English translation.
 Translations can be obtained from a NACES or AICE evaluation company or an ATA Certified Translator.

 - Final copies of transcripts must be provided to Millersville University by your home institution, even if official materials were provided to Millersville at the time of application.

 - Official English Language Test Scores are required to be provided to Millersville university if they were not verified at the time of admissions.

 Failure to provide these materials to Millersville prior to enrollment your first term at MU, will result in a hold placed on your account preventing future registration.

 STEP 3: PAY SEVIS FEE or SEVIS TRANSFER (F & J VISA)

-- Immigration documents (I-20 or DS-2019) are included in the admission welcome packet mailed to admitted students.
+- Immigration documents (I-20 or DS-2019) are included in the information emailed to admitted students.
 Double-check the documents for any errors.